 alexx makes dances is the collaborative vehicle for the vision of interdisciplinary movement artist and artistic director Alexx Shilling, creating site-adaptable, live and filmic dancescapes that invigorate memory and investigate transformation.
-First established as a collaborative company with Ann Robideaux in 2004, alexx makes dances is the Los Angeles continuation by director/choreographer/filmmaker Alexx Shilling.
+First established as a collaborative company with Ann Robideaux in 2004, alexx makes dances is the Los Angeles continuation by the director/choreographer/filmmaker.

-Shilling prioritizes the body as her primary research site, utilizing improvisation as both a generative tool and a performance practice.
+I am a movement artist and filmmaker creating deeply collaborative, multidisciplinary performances that prioritize the body as my primary research site, utilizing improvisation as both a generative tool and a performance practice.
 Each work yields its own unique process that includes thematic research and active engagement with cameras, costume and material objects, sound and site/place, resulting in an integrated bricolage of multiple logics existing at once, a new logic, forms yet unseen.

 With Quintan Wikswo and our company FIELDSHIFT | FURTHER (2011 – 2015), I created original site-specific works at locations where ecological and human rights trauma has taken place.
 FIELDSHIFT brought together artists and communities – engaging original poetry, visual art, movement, music, film and performance – to illuminate and explore the aftermath and consequence of human and ecological violence, trauma and atrocity.
 The resulting works are voyages between artists and audiences – opportunities to contemplate, perceive and address the matrix of time, place, and trauma.